Rules

 Run rules

-Typicall scenario is that we run rules periodically on background.
-There is also possibility to run it manually from Product Features.
+The typical scenario is to run rules periodically in the background.
+You can also run them manually from Product Features.

 Important

-Assign Document rule must be run on Features assigned to Document
+The Assign Document rule must run on features assigned to a document.

 Note